Ruby Science

 <%= render @question %>

-which view should be rendered by
+—will ask @question which view should be rendered by

-.
+calling to_partial_path.
 As subclasses of

-, our Question
+ActiveRecord::Base, our Question subclasses

 will return a path based on their class name.
 This means that the above